aosabook/500lines/pedometer/chapter.md

 ### measure_time

 As long as we have a sampling rate, time is calculated by dividing the total number of samples in `filtered_data` by the sampling rate.
-It follows, then, that time is calculated in numbers of seconds.
+It follows, then, that time is calculated in seconds.

 # Tying It All Together With the Pipeline

-Our Parser, Processor, and Analyzer classes, while useful individually, are definitey better together.
+Our `Parser`, `Processor`, and `Analyzer` classes, while useful individually, are definitely better together.
 Our program will often use them to run through the pipeline we introduced earlier.
 Since the pipeline will need to be run frequently, we'll create a `Pipeline` class to run it for us.

 ~~~~~~~
 require_relative 'parser'